 The Core team consists of highly skilled and motivated professionals from the following sectors: IT, Finance, Fundraising, Communications & PR and Learning/Capability Building.
 They all have significant experience working internationally and across different cultures.
-The Core team comprises nationals of Germany, Latvia, Poland, The Netherlands, UK.
-They meet face-to-face on a monthly basis to discuss all matters concerning the foundation.
+The Core team comprises nationals of Cyprus, Estonia, Germany, Austria/Romania and The Netherlands.
+They meet virtually on a monthly basis to discuss all matters concerning the foundation.
 The Core team also has formed various subcommittees to put the plan into actions, measure effectiveness and capture learnings continuously.

 The Foundation was founded in 2012 by Dagmar and Peter M. Mekking and their friend Jacqueline Hornman-Huberts.

 Vanja was born in Serbia and moved to Switzerland as a teenager.
 She studied medicine and was Swiss delegate for OIFE for about 8 years.
 After her studies she specialized in pediatrics and worked for many years in the University Hospital of Zurich in the field of intensive care for children.
 Since July 2022 she is working as head of the pediatric department at the Hospital of Winterthur in Switzerland.
 Her hobbies are traveling, bookbinding and reading.
 She has a deep interest and experience in science and healthcare and very much enjoys working with Care4BrittleBones to support quality of life of people with OI around the world.